swedenconnect/ca-headless/README.md

 Please refer to the Docker manual for instructions on how to build and/or modify these docker images.

+**Testing with SoftHSM**

+HSM support for this CA service is based on the Credential Support library: [https://github.com/swedenconnect/credentials-support](https://github.com/swedenconnect/credentials-support)
+Scripts for building an extended docker image with support for SoftHSM with imported and deployed keys are available here: [https://github.com/swedenconnect/credentials-support/tree/main/hsm-support-scripts/soft-hsm-deployment](https://github.com/swedenconnect/credentials-support/tree/main/hsm-support-scripts/soft-hsm-deployment)

 ## 2. Configuration